 What is a composable architecture?

-The need to quickly deliver new experiences and adapt to market changes has led more and more businesses to move toward a digital experience platform with a composable architecture.
-According to Gartner, “By 2023, organizations that have adopted an intelligent composable approach will outpace the competition by 80% in the speed of new feature implementation.”
+The need to quickly deliver new experiences and adapt to market changes has led more businesses toward a digital experience platform (DXP) with a composable architecture.
+Gartner predicted that by this year, organizations that had taken a composable approach would “outpace the competition by 80% in the speed of new feature implementation.”